CineFiles25/TheRevolussionOfRenzoRenzi/Project-Documentation.md

 2. Map the CSV fields to RDF triples according to the conceptual model, using **RDFLib**.
 3. Serialize the output as an individual Turtle file in the `ttl/` directory.

+All item scripts declare the following shared namespaces: Dublin Core Terms, Dublin Core Elements, Schema.org, FOAF, CIDOC-CRM, OWL, and SKOS.

+### Authority linking pipeline

+External authority URIs (VIAF, Wikidata, GeoNames, OPAC SBN) are centralised in `csv/rrr_entities.csv`, in the `sameAs` column.
+Rather than distributing authority references across individual item scripts, the project adopts a single-point-of-truth approach: `merging.py` reads `rrr_entities.csv` at merge time and automatically generates `owl:sameAs` triples for every entity that carries an external URI.
+This ensures that authority links are consistent, maintainable, and decoupled from item-level scripting.

+### Merging

+The script `merging.py`:
-The script `merging.py` merges all individual Turtle files into `full_dataset.ttl` for easier inspection and evaluation.
+1. Parses all individual Turtle files in `ttl/`.
+2. Reads `csv/rrr_entities.csv` and injects `owl:sameAs` triples for all entities with an external authority URI.
+3. Serializes the complete unified graph as `ttl/full_dataset.ttl`.

 The dataset as a whole integrates:
 - creative works (books, films, drawings, photographs, sound recordings…)
 - agents and institutions (Renzi, Fellini, Masina, Rota, Cineteca di Bologna…)
 - events (premiere, documentary production, film-related activities…)
-- links to external authority files (VIAF, Wikidata, GeoNames)
+- `owl:sameAs` links to external authority files (VIAF, Wikidata, GeoNames, OPAC SBN)
 - inter-item relationships expressed as RDF triples

 The dataset is modular by design: files can be loaded as separate named graphs or merged into a single RDF graph for SPARQL querying.